|St. Bertholine's from the SE on a mid-February morning in 2015|

 The chancel was originally built in the 13th century but rebuilt in 1852 and again in 1924, this time by the first (and last) Marquess of Crewe, patron of the benefice, to commemorate his son, the Earl of Madeley, and his half brother, who died young and were buried in the churchyard.
 Under the tower, to the right of the entrance to the church is the original reredos moved from behind the altar in 1924.

 The clock was installed in 1934 to replace one made about 1710 by the village blacksmith.
+It was the gift of Edward Armitstead, Rector and Cecilia Mary, his wife.
 The Norman doorway without a door, was moved to its current position in the north wall of the church during restoration.
-The north porch is now disused, entry to the church being made through the west door under the tower.
-In the porch is a holy water stoop.
+In the north porch is a holy water stoop.

 The church registers begin in 1562 and there is a list of rectors from 1303.